gitlabhq/gitlabhq/doc/user/admin_area/settings/continuous_integration.md

 [art-yml]: ../../../administration/build_artifacts

-## Default artifacts expiration time
+## Default artifacts expiration

-The default expiration time of the [build artifacts][art-yml] can be set in the Admin area of your GitLab instance.
+The default expiration time of the [job artifacts][art-yml] can be set in the Admin area of your GitLab instance.
 The syntax of duration is described in [artifacts:expire_in][duration-syntax].
 The default is `30 days`.
 Note that this setting is set for each job.
-Leave it blank if you don't want to set default expiration time.
+Set it to 0 if you don't want default expiration.

 1. Go to **Admin area > Settings** (`/admin/application_settings`).